-(1) "Shares of Class A Common Stock (including underlying shares of Class A Common Stock)" includes, including any Class A Common Stock underlying Class B Common Stock, Warrants to purchase Class B Common Stock, Series A Preferred Stock and/or privates warrants to purchase Class A Common Stock.

-(2) After the Offering -- Percentage of Shares of Class A Common Stock" based on a total of 52,356,686 shares of common stock, which number includes (i) 9,532,354 shares of Class A Common Stock outstanding as of the date of this prospectus, plus (ii) 28,109,796 shares of Class A Common Stock issuable upon the exchange of a corresponding number of Class B Common Stock or Class B Warrants (together with AON LLC common units), plus (iii) 8,601,203 shares of Class A Common Stock issuable upon conversion of outstanding shares of Series A Preferred Stock (including non-cash dividends payable at AON's election) and plus (iv) 6,113,333 shares of Class A Common Stock which may be acquired upon exercise of the Company warrants.

-(3) The Selling Securityholder's address is 10250 Constellation Blvd., Suite 23126, Los Angeles CA 90067.
-Class A Common Stock held before the offering and offered pursuant to this prospectus consists of (i) 8,112,500 shares of Class A Common Stock, which includes 2,839,375 shares that are subject to earnout, and (ii) 6,113,333 shares of Class A Common Stock issuable upon exercise of private placement warrants.
+"Shares of Class A Common Stock (including underlying shares of Class A Common Stock)" includes , including any Class A Common Stock, underlying Class B Common Stock, Warrants to purchase Class B Common Stock, Series A Preferred Stock and/or privates warrants to purchase Class A Common Stock.
+After the Offering - Percentage of Shares of Class A Common Stock" based on a total of 52,356,686 shares of common stock, which number includes (i) 9,532,354 shares of Class A Common Stock outstanding as of the date of this prospectus, plus (ii) 28,109,796 shares of Class A Common Stock issuble upon care of a corresponding number of Class B Common Stock or Class B A Common Stock (including non-cash dividend payable at AON's election) and plus (iv) 6,11333 shares of class A Common Stock (including non-cash dividend payable at AON's election) and plus (iv) 6,11333 shares of Class A Common Stock including non-cash dividend payable at AON's election and plus (iv) 6,11333 shares of Class A Common Stock (including non-cash dividend payable at AON's election) and plus (iv) 6,113,373 shares A Common Stock held before the offering and offered pursuant to this prospectus consists of (i) 8,112,500 shares of Class A Common Stock, which includes 2,839,375 shares that are subject to earnout, and (ii) 6,113,333 shares of Class A Common Stock issuable upon exercise of private placement warrants.